yashumani/MLOPS_SOLUTION_ACCELRATOR/api/README.md

 ## Authentication

-All `/api/v1/pipelines/*` and `/api/v1/configs/*` endpoints require an `X-API-Key` header matching the `API_KEY` environment variable.

-`API_DEPLOYMENT_PROFILE=development` preserves the local workflow.
-The only implemented release profile is `private_single_operator`: one private API process and one controller writer, explicit HTTPS origins, a server key of at least 32 characters, config mutation disabled, and absolute durable paths for submitter state, request records, retraining decisions, and notification reports.
-Startup rejects an unsafe private profile. `multi_user` fails closed until Entra/OIDC authorization and transactional shared state are implemented.
+Protected pipeline and configuration routes use the selected deployment profile:

+- `development` and `private_single_operator` require `X-API-Key` matching `API_KEY`.
+The private profile requires at least 32 characters, explicit HTTPS origins, reload/config mutation disabled and absolute durable state/report paths.
+Neither profile authorizes a public shared deployment.
+- `multi_user` requires a single-tenant Entra delegated bearer token, an allowed client/application scope and a server-managed user record.
+Startup requires the configured bootstrap allowlist to contain exactly one admin, initially Yashu's confirmed tenant/object identity.
+API keys are not a bearer fallback.
+  Admins manage users through `/api/v1/users`; roles are `viewer`, `operator` and `admin`.
+Mutating operations require operator/admin access and user management requires admin access.
+Request-audit writes fail closed when durable state is unavailable.

+The multi-user configuration requires the existing Entra application bindings, explicit HTTPS origins/redirect and an absolute local-disk `MLOPS_OPERATIONAL_STATE_DB` SQLite path.
+This is a single-host transactional state implementation, not a distributed state service.
+Do not put SQLite WAL on a network filesystem or infer host/identity approval from credentials.

-The React UI never reads a key from Vite or public runtime configuration.
-The operator enters it for the in-memory browser session.
+The React UI does not read a server key from Vite/public runtime configuration.
+The full website remains optional for release.
+Implemented authentication and green tests do not replace live hosted authorized/unauthorized request evidence.

 ## Environment Variables